 - Developing (and implementing) a research agenda related to the work in SITE and the NTLI.

-- Collaborating on Google Docs to align current coursework for joint projects.
+- Collaborating on Google Docs to develop new ideas for collaborative research and teaching.

 Nominate yourself or someone else for the National Technology Leadership Award!
-Deadline: August 1, 2018
+Deadline: November 10, 2023, by 11:59 p.m.
+PT

 This award provides an opportunity to present at the annual Society for Information Technology in Teacher Education (SITE) international conference.
 All NCTE members, especially ELATE members, are encouraged to nominate themselves or a colleague whose accepted NCTE Annual Convention proposal demonstrates cutting-edge and generative methods of integrating newer technologies into teacher education courses or workshops.
 In addition to teacher education faculty and graduate students, Pre-K–12 teachers may also be nominated.